Do I Need a Sump Pump in My Basement?

 Not all basements need a sump pump because they’re not always required.
 If you’ve never had standing water or you live in an area that’s dry most of the time, you probably won’t need one.

-However, if you live in an area that’s prone to flooding, your cellar is always damp or floods regularly, we recommend installing a sump pump.
+However, if you live in an area that’s prone to flooding, and your cellar is always damp or floods regularly, we recommend installing a sump pump system.

 What can cause water in your basement or cellar?